mbot-project/mbot_firmware/README.md

 ```bash
 $ sudo ./upload.sh flash build/src/mbot.uf2
 ```
+### Code Structure
+The students are required to make changes only in the `/src` directory and test the robot using scripts located in the `/python` directory or by adding their own scripts there.
+Everything else within the mbot_firmware is set to default and should not be directly modified by the students.

+More details can be found under [mbot_documentation](https://github.com/mbot-project/mbot_documentation) repository.

 ## MBot OMNI Usage and Features
 > The following content is legacy notes that may or may not apply to the current omni.